DavisPL-Teaching/119/lecture2/README.md

   HW0 is used to associate your email with your name/ID, so you will need to submit HW0 before seeing any of your participation scores.

+- Questions?

 Plan for today:

 - Poll

-- Finish example from last time: Throughput & Latency
+- Cleaned up example from last time: Throughput & Latency

 - Start lecture 2

   + Lecture 2 will focus on the shell (your terminal)

-  + Then we will return to the main data processing content
+Looking forward:
+return to data processing in Pandas starting from Lecture 3 (input validation, cleaning, data wrangling, transformations, scraping, etc.) parallel/distributed data processing as soon as possible but likely not until halfway through the quarter.

 ### Poll